Samuel Rea: Professional recognition

 Samuel Rea was awarded honorary degrees by the University of Pennsylvania, Princeton University and Lafayette College.
 He received the Franklin Medal in 1926, and was elected as an Honorary Member of the Institution of Civil Engineers in 1928.

 Personal life

 Rea married Mary Black, the daughter of Jane Black, in 1879.
 In 1880, Samuel and Mary lived with her widowed mother and family in Allegheny, Pennsylvania.
 Their children, born after 1880, include George Rea and Ruth Rea.

 Rea was a member of the exclusive South Fork Fishing and Hunting Club, whose earthen dam failed in May 1889, causing the Johnstown Flood.
 After the flood, Rea removed to Bryn Mawr, Pennsylvania, to an estate called "Waverly Heights," designed by architect Addison Hutton.
 Waverly Heights later became a lifecare community in Gladwyne.

-Rea was reared in the Presbyterian faith and said he preferred reading Prof. Moffet's translation of the Bible.
+Rea was reared in the Presbyterian faith and said he preferred reading Prof. James Moffatt's translation of the Bible.